priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 After having assembled a PC by myself, I can confirm that it is not as complicated as it sounds; still I did mess up once or twice.
 The first mistake was with the way I inserted the AMD heatsink; they have this projection on one side where the logo goes and this blocked a RAM slot.
 Due to which, I had to remove the heatsink, where the second mistake came in.

-While removing it, the CPU came off with it unexpectedly.
-It shouldn't have happened since there is a lock in the motherboard that holds the CPU.
+While removing, the CPU came off with it unexpectedly.
+It shouldn't have happened since there is a lock in the motherboard which holds the CPU.
 Until now, I’m unable to figure out if it’s because of a forced pull or a tighter adhesion by the thermal paste or both.
 I felt a heart attack for a moment, thinking I had ruined the CPU pins and the motherboard’s lock.
-I couldn’t confirm it until after 24 hours when I received the final missing piece in the puzzle, the DVI cable.
+I couldn’t confirm it until after 24 hours when I received the final missing piece in the puzzle, the {{<a_blank url="https://en.wikipedia.org/wiki/Digital_Visual_Interface" title="DVI cable">}}.
 Fortunately, neither of these scenarios occurred, and it booted!

 ![The Build](/images/build.webp 'Another way to say "Hello, World!", I guess.')

 #### Final Thoughts
-I would highly recommend building your PC if you get the chance.
+I would highly recommend building your own PC if you get the chance.
 It takes a little research and time, but it’s incredibly rewarding.
-As a final note, I am delighted I decided to embark on this journey.
+As a final note, I am glad I decided to embark on this journey.